twsouthwick/YarpExtensions/README.md

             headers.IgnoreDefault();
         });

+        // Ensure response body is available via IMemoryResponseBodyFeature builder.UseResponseBuffering();

-        // Compare forwarded and local body to ensure an exact byte-level match builder.UseBody();
+        // Compare forwarded and local body to ensure an exact byte-level match (will call .UseResponseBuffering() if not already called) builder.UseBody();

-        // or supply a type and it will deserialize and use the default (or supplied) equality comparer builder.UseJsonBody<SomeType>();
+        // or supply a type and it will deserialize and use the default (or supplied) equality comparer (will call .UseResponseBuffering() if not already called) builder.UseJsonBody<SomeType>();
     });
 ```